zulip/zulip/templates/corporate/case-studies/semsee-case-study.md

 call integration is an easy starting point.
 System monitoring and software development processes are integrated with Zulip via the API.
-For example, a custom integration sends logging data from Semsee’s product into Zulip, with a stream and topic configured based on the deployed environment.
+For example, a custom integration sends logging data from Semsee’s product into Zulip, with a channel and topic configured based on the deployed environment.

 New employees adapt easily to Zulip’s organized conversations.
 By reading ongoing discussions, they quickly get an intuition for when to start a new